Looking for lipstick plant care tips? This beautiful plant is great for hanging planters and gives the most unique looking blooms!

 Then simply plant it in a pot with soil.
 Roots should grow within 4-6 weeks!

 There you have it!
-Everything you need to know about lipstick plant care.
+Everything you need to know about how to care for a lipstick plant.
 Overall this is an easy, forgiving plant to have in your home!